saibaba/hauthz_client/README.rst

 -----
 - Url % "..." is used for URL templates with parameters.
 This construct parses the template field names and makes them available to the subsequent conditions for comparing with other contextual fields (See `Quickstart`_ for an example).
 The url itself can include regular expression characters.
 - Url / <regular expression> the same as above but without template parameters.
+- Syntax for jpath (JSON path) follows that of JsonPath_.

 Usage
 =====